 Multicultural Reading Program

 The Multicultural Reading Program is an award-winning literacy development program that Churchill Road kids and teachers love!
 This program consists of multilingual reading and multicultural value comparisons aligned with the Language Arts curriculum.
-Research at Johns Hopkins Univerisity showed the program effectively motivated children to engage with multicultural reading and world languages.
+Research at Johns Hopkins University showed the program effectively motivated children to engage with multicultural reading and world languages.
 This program won the Northern Virginia PTA award for Family Engagement and was nominated for a Virginia PTA award in 2019.
-In addition, it was proudly presented to the Virginia Association for the Gifted annual conference in 2019.
+In addition, it was proudly presented at the Virginia Association for the Gifted annual conference in 2019.

 Questions?
 Contact our Multicultural Reading Program Coordinator.